UltraStar-Deluxe/format/spec.md

 Removed:      1.0.0
 ```

-The `ENCODING` header specifies the encoding used for text values in an UltraStar file.
+The `ENCODING` header specifies the encoding used for text values in a textfile.
 If present implementations MUST apply this encoding to all header values and all note texts.
 Implementations MAY support additional encodings.
 Names of encodings are compared in a case-insensitive manner.

 > [!IMPORTANT]
 >